Andrepereira2001/feup-lbaw-2021/er.md

 | US4.5 | Remove Member | high | As a Coordinator, I want to be able to remove some member from the project , so that I can decide wich persons are working in the project |
 | US4.6 | Archive Project | high | As a Coordinator, I want store all data relative to the project, so that I can safely record finished projects|
 | US4.7 | Manage Members Permissions | low | As a Coordinator, I want manage project Members permissions, so that I can control what members can manage|
-> Table 6: Coordinator user stories
+> Table 6: Coordinator User Stories

 #### 2.5.
 PostAuthor